gitsforvikki/react-recap/README.md

 40. ### What is the difference between a stateless component and a stateful component in React?

    In React, a component can be either stateless or stateful.
 The main difference between the two is how they manage and update their data.

    A stateless component, also known as a “dumb” or “presentational” component, is a component that does not maintain its own internal state.
 It receives    data and callbacks through props (short for properties) and only renders the UI based on those props.

    A stateful component, also known as a “smart” or “container” component, is a component that maintains its own internal state.
 It can handle internal      state updates and side effects, and may also manage the state of other child components.

-### What is the purpose of the combineReducers function in Redux?
+41. ### What is the purpose of the combineReducers function in Redux?

-The combineReducers function in Redux is used to combine multiple individual reducers into a single root reducer.
+T   he combineReducers function in Redux is used to combine multiple individual reducers into a single root reducer.
 In a Redux application, the state is     managed by a single store and each piece of the state is managed by a specific reducer.
 The combineReducers function takes an object whose keys           correspond to the keys in the state, and whose values are the individual reducers that will manage those parts of the state.

-### What is the difference between a functional component and a class component in React?
+42. ### What is the difference between a functional component and a class component in React?

     In React, a functional component is a plain JavaScript function that takes in props and returns a React element.
 A class component is a JavaScript       class that extends React.Component and has a render method that returns a React element.

     One key difference between the two is that a class component can have local state and lifecycle methods, while a functional component cannot.
 However, starting with React 16.8, functional components can also have a state using hooks.

     Functional components are considered simpler, easier to understand and test, and have better performance than class components.
 Class components are     useful when you need to use lifecycle methods or the local state.

- ### What is the difference between state and props in React?
+43. ### What is the difference between state and props in React?
     State and Props are both concepts in React that are used to store and manipulate data within a React component.
 The main difference between the two       is that State is used to store and manage the data that is local and specific to a component, while Props are used to pass data from a parent             component to its child components.

-### Explain the concept of a Hook in React.
+44. ### Explain the concept of a Hook in React.

      During an interview, you can explain Hooks in the following way:

       “Hooks are a new feature in React that allows us to add state and other React features to functional components.
 They were introduced in React 16.8        and have since become a popular way to manage state and side effects in functional components.
 Hooks are named functions that start with the word        use and allow us to reuse stateful logic across components without having to write a class component.
 For example, the useState Hook allows us to        add state to a functional component and the useEffect Hook lets us perform side effects like data fetching or updating the document title.
 Hooks           make our code more reusable, easier to understand, and easier to test.”

-### What is the difference between a reducer and an action in Redux?
+45. ### What is the difference between a reducer and an action in Redux?

    In Redux, a reducer and an action are two different but related concepts.

     An action is a plain JavaScript object that describes the change that should be made to the state of the application.
 It has a type property that         defines the type of action being performed, and a payload property that provides any additional data needed to perform the action.
 Actions are           dispatched from the application to the Redux store, which then passes the action to the reducers.

      A reducer is a pure function that takes the current state of the application and an action, and returns the next state of the application.
 The            reducer is responsible for handling the actions and updating the state accordingly.
 It should not perform any side-effects, such as making API           calls, but should instead only return the next state.

     In summary, actions describe what should change, while reducers define how the state should change in response to the actions.

-### What is the difference between a React component and a React element?
+46. ### What is the difference between a React component and a React element?

    A React component is a JavaScript class or function that returns a React element.
 It is a reusable piece of UI that describes a part of the user         interface.

    A React element, on the other hand, is a plain JavaScript object that represents a DOM node.
 It is an immutable representation of a DOM node, which      can be created using React.createElement or JSX.